Refining time-space traffic diagrams: A simple multiple linear regression model: Discussion

-In a regression analysis, usually only one of the highly correlated variables are retained to avoid multicollinearity.
+To avoid multicollinearity, it is common to retain only one of the highly correlated variables in a regression analysis.
 However, in the refinement problem of this paper, all variables, i.e., the speeds of the 9 cells in Figure~\ref{fig:Cell}, might be highly correlated due to the spatiotemporal closeness of these cells, and any of them is highly likely to influence details of the refinement.
-Therefore, we could not discard any of them to achieve a high prediction accuracy, particularly to capture important traffic patterns, such as the directions of traffic waves.
+Therefore, we could not discard any of them to achieve a high prediction accuracy, in particular to capture important traffic patterns, such as the directions of traffic waves.

-Moreover, we believe that the proposed refinement model has good transferability.
-First, good transferability has been demonstrated in the test with data collected at different times, in different locations and even in different countries.
-Second, beyond adding new tests, good transferability could be guaranteed by the traffic itself, i.e., it is well known that traffic shows similar and limited patterns worldwide; for example, the backward wave speed is globally observed between -20 and -10 km/h, and the period of the stop-and-go wave ranges from 2 to 15 min \citep{Zielke2008,Laval2010,Chen2012i,Jiang2014,He2015a}.
-Thus, it is highly possible to predict traffic at other times and places by simply inputting typical traffic patterns.

-Distinguishing free-flow and congested traffic conditions is indispensable for the proposed refinement model.
-In the preliminary stage of the study, we did not distinguish among the conditions and failed to capture the forward waves in free-flow traffic (i.e., we do not observe free-flow waves toward the top right corner in, e.g., Figure~\ref{fig:STPlot146}(c2)), although a high goodness of fit could also be achieved.